ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ![New workspace2](../img/Workspace/4.png) <p align=center>**Figure 4.** Creating a New Workspace</p>

-Enter the Name of the workspace, custom tags and description (if any) and click on save.
+Enter the Name of the workspace, custom tags and description (if any) and click on create.
 Users can add tags while creating a new workspace.
 These tags can be used later to search and identify workspaces.

 The new workspace will be created.
 You can find the newly created workspace with the list of all your workspaces on the left panel.